Temple of the Moon - Star TrailsA colorful Star Trails image over the Temple of the Moon

 Before you take your Star Trails photo, you need to decide how you want the final image to look.
 If you shoot at a high ISO (1600+) you will have tons of stars in your image and your Star Trails will be very dense and bright.
 If you shoot at a lower ISO (100-800) you will have far fewer stars, more star colors, and your Star Trails will have some space between them.
 Click here to see the difference between ISO 100 - 6400, it should give you a good idea of how many stars you can capture.
 Therefore, there are no "default camera settings" when photographing Star Trails, it's entirely up to you!
 With that being said, here's some settings to get you started:

 The trickiest part of doing a Star Trails photoshoot is setting up the Intervalometer properly.
 I shoot with a Nikon D750, so I have this function built into the camera menu.
 Look for the "Interval Timer Shooting" in the "Photo Shooting Menu."
 Nikon should have guides on their website for different camera models.
 Keep in mind, many of the cheaper camera models, like the D3300, do not have a built in Intervalometer.
-You will need to purchase an external remote that plugs into the camera, like this (expensive) Nikon Brand Remote.
+You will need to purchase an external remote that plugs into the camera.
+I recently purchased this Vello intervalometer for doing tracked astrophotography.

 Lonely Speck has compiled a list of cameras that have built-in intervalometers, head over to their website to see if your camera has this function.